Improving London Overground

 In preparation for the introduction of the Elizabeth line, we are working closely with Crossrail Ltd on the rebuilding of Whitechapel station.
 This will provide a step-free interchange between London Overground and the new service.

 Barking Riverside is the largest housing development in east London, with planning permission for up to 10,800 new homes, as well as healthcare, shopping, community and leisure facilities.

 We are building a 4km extension (1.5km of new track) of the London Overground Gospel Oak to Barking route into the Barking Riverside development in the London Borough of Barking and Dagenham.
 This will be supported by a new station at the heart of the development.

-The extension, due to open in 2021, will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
+The extension, due to open in autumn 2022, will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
 It will facilitate an interchange at Barking with the existing Fenchurch Street line and the District and Hammersmith & City lines, improving transport infrastructure to the area.

 See the Barking Riverside extension page for more information.

 We work to make sure that all trains and stations are as accessible for all as possible.

 During 2020 we will introduce new trains onto London Overground routes from Liverpool Street to Enfield, Cheshunt and Chingford.
 These have wide doors and open carriages.